Best Times to Make an Extra Mortgage Payment

 • An asset to be utilized in a Smith Manoeuvre

-People need to realize that the behaviour in the real estate market in Canada in the past 10-12 years is not normal, nor sustainable.
 Housing, historically, has risen fairly close to the increases in real incomes (income adjusted for inflation) during 1950-2000.
 In the past decade real incomes have moved very little (if at all) while home prices have appreciated to staggering levels increasing the amount of debt individuals and families hold.
 Housing, just like the stock market, can become speculative very easily because of the emotional aspects of the purchasing process and the vast invested interests of industry to have home prices continually rise.
-Unsustainable and low interest rates also do not help.
+Add in low interest rates and high home ownership and you’re not getting any extra help.

 I often tell my friends to think of their home as a “Big Ass Bond”; you should expect the value of that asset to rise approximately 2%-4% per year.

 A home can also be an asset used in a very successful investing program known as the Smith Manoeuvre, which I utilize with our mortgage.
 Basically it is an equity investing program involving tax deduction of mortgage interest and converting your mortgage into a home equity line of credit (HELOC).
-Million Dollar Journey, a Canadian personal finance blog, does an outstanding job of describing this process and his journey through the program.

 I advise friends to plan an extra mortgage payment, if possible, in a few different ways: